bretsw/bretsw-website-build/content/cv.md

 Concordia University, College of Education - Portland OR
 Educational Technology and Learning Design program

-* The Evolving Landscape of Educational Technology (Master's)
+* Wrote and designed all materials for a new Master's-level course: The Evolving Landscape of Educational Technology

 **Founding National Director, Ministry in Digital Spaces** (2014-2017)
 InterVarsity Christian Fellowship/USA - United States

-* Managed 51 projects related to online community building
+* Managed 51 projects related to online community building through video games and social media
 * Supervised 8 project leads
 * Hosted and directed 5 think tank gatherings (Atlanta, Austin, San Francisco)